 People who are dependent on others (e.g., children, elderly, pets) or who are socially disadvantaged (race, gender, finances, education) are at greater risk of developing stress-related illnesses.
 Other risk factors include feelings of helplessness, hopelessness, extreme fear or anger, long term depression, cynicism or distrust of others.
 Life and the environment are powerful stress pitchers.
 Stress clustered over long periods of time can cause physical and psychological disease.

 A little stress is healthy.
 It pushes our goals.
 Clustered and continued stress for people or dogs, creates injury, illness and eventual breakdown.
 The only safe place to go is within.
 Some shelter dogs or dogs who live in abusive households can become catatonic (shut-down or learned helplessness), fearful or aggressive (coping mechanisms).

-As a behavior and wellness counselor, pet-assisted therapist, author and dog-training-coach for over 20 years, it makes sense to me that integrating this intentional concept of mindful living into training could only enhance our relationships with our dogs and others.
+As a behavior and wellness counselor, pet-assisted therapist, author and dog-training-coach for many years, it makes sense to me that integrating this intentional concept of mindful living into training could only enhance our relationships with our dogs and others.
 I have discovered it works for even the most resistant or results-oriented go-getters.
 It is not a magic bullet.
 It requires thinking in a new way (a new normal).
 Focused awareness and attention, strategy and flexibility, work well together.
 This can transition into career, family and other relationships.